segmind/cral-docs/contribute/segmentation.md

 }
 ```
 ### 1.2 SegmentorProConfig

-A template class which stores all model hyper parameters specific to algorithm `SegmentorPro`
+Create a template class which stores all model hyper parameters specific to algorithm `SegmentorPro`.

-### 1.3 SegmentorPro_loss:
+### 1.3 SegmentorPro_loss

- the default loss function
+The default loss function.

 ### 1.4 log_model_config_params:
 a function which takes in an object of ModelConfig and logs it to track
 ### 1.5 create_training_model: